 - Student health insurance policies.
 All student health insurance policies follow the ACA's essential coverage rules, so it's acceptable.
 However, self-insured student health coverage isn't allowed since self-insured student plans are exempt from ACA coverage rules.

 Policies that aren't considered individual health insurance coverage include the following:

 - Any kind of traditional group health plan, including a group plan from a spouse or a parent

 - Self-insured student health plans

 - Short-term limited duration insurance

-How do employees submit proof of individual coverage?
+How do current employees submit proof of individual health insurance coverage?

-According to ICHRA regulations, individual coverage can be substantiated through one of two ways at the discretion of the plan administrator, or employer.
+According to ICHRA regulations, individual health insurance coverage can be substantiated in one of two ways at the discretion of the plan administrator or employer.